Permit approvals can be obtained through Road Data Services at 1.888.830.7623 or 403.341.7466.

 Red Deer County's road maintenance contractor utilizes six plow trucks and a grader for snow removal on our hard surfaced roads.
 This includes the snow removal for subdivisions and hamlets throughout the county.
 For gravel road snow removal, Red Deer County utilizes the 13 grader routes (beats) to complete the winter snow removal.
 Read more.

 Alberta Transportation Roads Reports - Click Here Environment Canada Weather Reports - Click Here

 The dust control program, which will commence in May with completion in June, can often accommodate as much as 100 requests per year for the subsidized application of calcium on the road.
 Dust Suppression Application Form

-The majority of Red Deer County's bridges and bridge sized culverts were built between 1950 and 1970.
-Since they generally have a 50 to 60 year lifespan, many of the structures are starting to show their age.
-Red Deer County and Alberta Transportation have a cooperative bridge inspection system intended to catch problems before the public's safety is compromised.
+Red Deer County has more than 50 bridges and more than 100 bridge-sized culverts (those with a diameter of more than 1.5 meters) within its boundaries.
+The majority of these were built between 1950 and 1970.
+Since they generally have a 50 to 60 year lifespan, many of the structures have been starting to show their age.
+Accordingly, Red Deer County has been proactively replacing several of these structures each year.
 A rehabilitation program is also in place which can, in many cases, extend bridge life expectancies at a savings to the taxpayer.